-The Multifaith team is comprised of chaplains from the Buddhist, Catholic, Jewish, Muslim, Hindu, and Protestant faiths.
+The Multifaith team is comprised of chaplains from the Catholic, Jewish, Muslim, and Protestant faiths.
 Our chaplains aim to challenge thinking in the total realm of spiritual and moral issues, to assist in developing a truly human perspective, and to sit and be with the student in times of need and crisis.
 The vision of Multifaith programs is to make Babson a place that openly welcomes persons from all faiths, as well as a setting that provides an educational and supportive environment for those students who are interested in exploring spirituality.
 The Multifaith staff is available to all members of the Babson community.

 Pastoral Care and Counseling

 Pastoral counseling is a unique form of psychotherapy that uses spiritual resources as well as psychological understanding for healing and growth.
 It is provided by certified pastoral counselors, who are mental health professionals who have in-depth religious and/or theological training.
 If you are interested in connecting with one of our staff members for pastoral care and counseling, please contact the Office of Faith and Service.
 Referrals will be made to those individuals seeking long-term counseling.